selimonat/eyepy/README.md

 ### Hiererchical Clustering of Fixation Maps

 EyePy relies on the Group object created by the GroupBy method in DataFrame objects.

 For example, the following snippet computes a similarity matrix using the fixation maps of different subjects.
-This returns a two dimensional, symmetric and non-negative numpy array.
+This returns a two dimensional, symmetric and non-negative numpy array, which characterizes the pair-wise similarity between human eye-movement behavior during viewing of face stimuli.

 ```
 sim_mat = eyepy.pattern_similarity(df.groupby('subject'))
 ```
-This  similarity matrix can be used for constructing a dendrogram as shown below.
+A strong similarity between two participants suggests that they explore faces in a similar manner.
+The apparent clustering of humans in this dataset is clear.
+We can use a hierarchical clustering algorithm to explicitely characterize clusters.
+Below, the dendrogram method takes as input a simalarity matrix and neatly plots a dendrogram aligned with it.
+The dendrogram is computed with the centroid method by default.

 ```
 eyepy.dendrogram(s)
 ```